OttoReuter/Microcontroller-RP-2040/Waveshare-LCD-Display-24580/Analogue clock/readme.md

 - into the /lib folder the current libraries adafruit_display_shapes, adafruit_display_text, adafruit_imageload and
   adafruit_ticks.mpy as well as the drivers gc9a01.py and my_qmi8658.py and my_cst816.py;
-- the folder /images with the bitmap files of the hands for the seconds, minutes and hours;
+- the folder /images with the bitmap files of the dial and hands for the seconds, minutes and hours;
 - the file analoguhr.py , boot.py and time.txt.

 ## IMPORTANT NOTE: